Standalone Versus Bundled Pricing

 Before committing to a paid service, use our free, browser-based tools to explore your data, run preliminary calculations, and assess whether your studies are suitable for quantitative pooling:

-- Effect size calculator.
+- reliable effect size calculator.
 Compute Cohen's d, Hedges' g, odds ratios, risk ratios, and other effect size metrics from your study data.
 Useful for verifying extracted data before sending it to a biostatistician.

-- Forest plot generator.
+- try our forest plot generator.
 Create publication-style forest plots directly in your browser.
 Preview the visual format of your pooled results without installing software.

-- Funnel plot generator.
+- try our funnel plot generator.
 Visualize potential publication bias and small-study effects with interactive funnel plots.

-- Sensitivity analysis tool.
+- meta-analysis sensitivity calculator.
 Run leave-one-out analyses to test whether any single study disproportionately influences your pooled estimate.

 These tools are free to use with no account required.
-They complement our professional service by helping you scope your project and prepare a more informed brief when you request a quote.
-For a detailed explanation of the methodology behind every analysis, read our complete meta-analysis guide.
+They complement our professional service by helping you scope your project and prepare a more informed brief when you request pricing for your protocol development.
+For a detailed explanation of the methodology behind every analysis, read learn about our complete meta-analysis guide.